manvendra97/image_classification/README.md

-# deploy-heroku
+# Image Classification Model
-Deploy an Image Classification Model on Heroku
+Deployment of image classification model on heroku